cyber-dojo-retired/runner-stateful/README.md

                         }
   max_seconds        eg "10"
 ```
-- returns an integer status if the run completed in max_seconds, eg
+- returns an integer status, stdout, and stderr, if the run completed in max_seconds, eg
 ```
     { "run": {
-        "status": 0,
+        "status": 2,
-        "stdout": "All tests passed\n",
-        "stderr": ""
-    }
+        "stdout": "makefile:17: recipe for target 'test' failed\n", "stderr": "invalid suffix sss on integer constant" }
 ```
 - returns the string status "timed_out" if the run did not complete in max_seconds, eg